magiconair/properties/README.md

 Filenames can also contain environment variables like in `/home/${USER}/myapp.properties`.

-Starting from version 1.3.0 the behavior of the MustXXX() functions is configurable by providing a custom ErrorHandler function.
-The default has changed from panic to log.Fatal but this is configurable and custom error handling functions can be provided.

 The properties library supports both ISO-8859-1 and UTF-8 encoded data.

+Starting from version 1.3.0 the behavior of the MustXXX() functions is configurable by providing a custom `ErrorHandler` function.
+The default has changed from `panic` to `log.Fatal` but this is configurable and custom error handling functions can be provided.
+See the package documentation for details.

 Getting Started
 ---------------